 As I said in my previous post, I didn’t think the party leaders were an inspiring group.
 Despite this, it looks as though Elizabeth May will be the only leader stepping aside.
 Inertia is taking over, as it so often does in Canadian politics.
 Our leaders have a habit of overstaying their welcome.

 Perhaps I’m just old and jaded, but I didn’t see a big difference among the various parties.
 I studied a primer on their various platforms before voting and was surprised at how ill-defined they were.
 And what was defined struck me as being largely without meaning.
 Conservatives complained that a carbon tax would be ineffective, which I’m sure it will be.
-But then at least it’s something.
+But at least it’s something.
 The Conservative position on the environment was a joke, saying they would meet greenhouse gas reduction targets but giving no idea how.
 But then I’m sure the Liberals will fail at meeting these targets as well.

 On most other issues it was the same.
 A national pharmacare program sounds like a good idea, but the Liberals only said they want to work toward it while the Conservatives dismissed it entirely.
 The Liberals and NDP were OK with letting deficits grow while the Conservatives promised to reduce them.
 This is something I’m sure they would not be able to do, but I suspect they would have made at least some of the cuts they promised to government programs.

 Immigration was supposed to be a hot-button issue but only the People’s Party tried to run with it.
 And the People’s Party went nowhere.
 The other parties were all vague on the matter.

 I take it election reform is totally dead.
 Elizabeth May waited until the day before the election to declare that if the Green party were elected then hers would be the last federal government in Canada chosen by the first-past-the-post system.
 And where had I heard that before?